Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-campaign-standard/adobe-campaign-standard-api-reference.md

 {% tab title="React Native" %}

-When using React Native, register the Campaign Standard extension with Mobile Core in native code as shown on the Android and iOS tabs.
+When using React Native, register the Adobe Campaign Standard extension with Mobile Core in native code as shown on the Android and iOS tabs.

 {% endtab %}